Last updated on November 30th, 2020

 Section-wise Practice Tests

 I have added another unique way to test your knowledge of a particular section from our common bond booklet.
-Since the booklet is divided into three sections, I decide to create test for each of these sections.
+Since the updated booklet is divided into four sections, I decided to create a test for each of these sections.
 This way if you feel that you are weak in certain areas of the booklet, you can focus all your practice in that area.

 Practice test for Part 1 – Australia and its people